Invasive Species Control

 Thanks to State funding through the Michigan Invasive Species Grant Program, Kent CD strike team can target new invaders (termed early detection species).
 These early dectection species like black swallow-wort, jet-bed and chinese yam, can be the most destructive to our natural areas and yet are evaluated as being the most preventable.
 Early detection species are eligible for a no-cost treatment.

 For invasive species such as garlic mustard and other out of the box species the strike team can treat but charges $75 an hour.
 We can serve everyone from suburban homeowners to landowners with acres in the Conservation Reserve Program.
 More details on our services is available here.
 Call our offices to learn more about this wonderful opportunity for real help on your land.
-Please contact us if you have concerns about plants on your property, and if you have a picture, please email email@example.com for real help on your property in Kent County.
+Please contact us if you have concerns about plants on your property, and if you have a picture, please email firstname.lastname@example.org for real help on your property in Kent County.
+To increase speed of information exhange we have prepared questions for you in a jot form at https://form.jotform.us/62827016347154 .

 Be the first to report this invasive insect to our District Forester.
 You will be making a positive impact.